-A common way of setting a register to zero is XOR EAX, EAX OF SUB EAX, EAX.
+A common way of setting a register to zero is XOR EAX, EAX or SUB EAX, EAX.
 Some processors recognize that these instructions are independent of the prior value of the register.
-So any instruction that uses the new value of the register will not have to wait for the value prior to the XOR OF SUB instruction to be ready.
+So any instruction that uses the new value of the register will not have to wait for the value prior to the XOR or SUB instruction to be ready.
 These instructions are useful for breaking an unnecessary dependence.
 The following list summarizes which instructions are recognized as breaking dependence when source and destination are the same, on different processors:

-Instruction P3 and earlier P4 PM Core2 AMD
+Instruction P3 and earlier P4 РМ Core2 AMD

-XOR - X - X Х
+XOR - X - Х х

-SUB - Х - Х Х
+SUB - X - Х х

-SBB - - - ı Х
+SBB - - - - х

-CMP - - - ı -
+CMP - - - - -

-PXOR - Х - Х Х
+PXOR - X - Х х

-XORPS, XORPD - - - Х Х
+XORPS, XORPD - - - Х х

 PANDN - - - - -

 PSUBxx - - - Х -

 PCMPxx - - - Х -